Cosmetic Surgery In Men

 And everything else went pretty smoothly.

 You can’t eat or drink anything on the day (nil by mouth) until after your procedure.
-Fortunately, I was booked in for 8 AM and I was at the hospital at 7 AM.
+Fortunately, I had my check-in at 8 AM and I was at the hospital at 7 AM.

-Before I knew it, I was being walked down to the operating theatre and was knocked out a few seconds later.
+Before I knew it, I was walking to the operating theatre and was knocked out a few seconds later.
 The next thing I know, I am back in my room, bandaged up, and the surgery is complete.

 My memory of the rest of the day is still hazy – the anaesthetic does take a while to wear off.

 I remember a few snippets – eating, answering the nurse’s questions, and a very brief Facetime call with my family.
-We weren’t allowed visitors due to Covid restrictions still.
+I still couldn’t have visitors because of Covid restrictions.

 But that is pretty much it for my memory of the day itself.